Quantum and classical dynamical semigroups of superchannels and semicausal channels: Introduction and Motivation

 where $\hat{L}(T) = \gamma_AL_A \circ T + \gamma_B T \circ L_B$, with initial condition $T(0) = T_M$.
 In other words, we have

 and thus the family $\{\hat{S}_t\}_{t \geq 0}$ forms a dynamical semigroup of superchannels.

 By inductive reasoning, we thus arrive at our central physical hypothesis: Decay-processes of quantum devices with some sort of influx are well described by dynamical semigroups of superchannels.
 It follows that such decay-processes can be understood by characterizing dynamical semigroups of superchannels.
-This is the main goal of our work.
+Such a characterization is the main goal of our work.

 In particular, we aim to understand dynamical semigroups of superchannels in terms of their generators.
 We characterize these generators fully by providing two results: First, we give an efficiently checkable criterion for whether a given map generates a dynamical semigroup of superchannels.
 Second, we identify a normal form for the generators of semigroups of quantum superchannels, analogous to the GKLS form in the case of quantum channels.
+Interestingly, we find that the most general form of dynamical semigroups of superchannels goes beyond the simple introductory example above.

 We arrive at these results through a path (see Fig.~\ref{fig:FlowDiagramConcepts}) that also illuminates the connection to the classical case.
 We start by studying dynamical semigroups of classical superchannels, which (analogously to quantum superchannels being transformations between quantum channels) are transformations between stochastic matrices.
 We do so by establishing a one-to one correspondence between classical superchannels and certain classical semicausal channels, that is, stochastic matrices on a bipartite system ($AB$) that do not allow for communication from $B$ to $A$ (see Definition~\ref{Defn:ClassicalSemicausality}).
 We can then obtain a full characterization of the generators of semigroups of classical superchannels by characterizing generators of semigroups of classical semicausal maps first and then translating the results back to the level of superchannels.
 The study of (dynamical semigroups of) classical superchannels and classical semicausal channels is the content of Section~\ref{sct:classical}.